 IMPORTANT:

-The software integration developed in the provided solution automatically generates a human readable (PDF) version from the structured invoices / credit notes received through the PEPPOL network and that are in UBL 2.1 syntax.
+The invoices / credit notes are received through the PEPPOL network and are structured in UBL 2.1 syntax.
+From this structure the software integration developed in the provided eInvoicing Viewer solution automatically generates a PDF version, which is human readable and much more user-friendly.
 It is these automatically generated documents that are the documents on which users will normally focus their attention.

 Window Elements